End-to-end TLS with Azure Front Door

 Azure Front Door offloads the TLS sessions at the edge and decrypts client requests.
 It then applies the configured routing rules to route the requests to the appropriate origin in the origin group.
 Azure Front Door then starts a new TLS connection to the origin and re-encrypts all data using the origin's certificate before transmitting the request to the origin.
 Any response from the origin is encrypted through the same process back to the end user.
 You can configure your Azure Front Door to use HTTPS as the forwarding protocol to enable end-to-end TLS.

 Azure Front Door supports three versions of the TLS protocol: TLS versions 1.0, 1.1, and 1.2.
 All Azure Front Door profiles created after September 2019 use TLS 1.2 as the default minimum, but TLS 1.0 and TLS 1.1 are still supported for backward compatibility.

 Although Azure Front Door supports TLS 1.2, which introduced client/mutual authentication in RFC 5246, currently, Azure Front Door doesn't support client/mutual authentication.

 You can configure the minimum TLS version in Azure Front Door in the custom domain HTTPS settings using the Azure portal or the Azure REST API.
 Currently, you can choose between 1.0 and 1.2.
 As such, specifying TLS 1.2 as the minimum version controls the minimum acceptable TLS version Azure Front Door will accept from a client.
-When Azure Front Door initiates TLS traffic to the backend, it will attempt to negotiate the best TLS version that the backend can reliably and consistently accept.
+When Azure Front Door initiates TLS traffic to the origin, it will attempt to negotiate the best TLS version that the origin can reliably and consistently accept.

 When you create your TLS/SSL certificate, you must create a complete certificate chain with an allowed Certificate Authority (CA) that is part of the Microsoft Trusted CA List.
 If you use a non-allowed CA, your request will be rejected.